Sleeping with “Bar Women” in Siem Reap, Cambodia as a Way to Meet Someone (A Conversation)

 “My foot!
 My foot hurts,” the man cried.

 She looked through the peephole and saw it was her neighbor.
-She barely saw him, but he lived across the hallway in their apartment complex.
+She barely knew him, but he lived across the hallway in their apartment complex.

 “I need someone to check it out,” he implored.